bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 {{getImageSrcset image 1x="640x640" 2x="1280x1280"}}
 ```

-By specifying several sizes using the pixel density descriptor, you can generate a `srcset` of different image resolutions for different pixel density screens as described [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#Resolution_switching_Same_size_different_resolutions).
+By specifying several sizes using the pixel density descriptor, you can generate a `srcset` of different image resolutions for different pixel density screens as described in [Resolution switching: Same size, different resolutions](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#Resolution_switching_Same_size_different_resolutions).
 For example, you can specify a `2x` image for Retina screens, and a `1x` image for normal screens.

 As above, you can reference `theme_settings` keys or specify your own size inline.